– As delivered –

-The Candidate Countries Turkey, the former Yugoslav Republic of Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, and the EFTA country Liechtenstein, member of the European Economic Area, as well as Ukraine, the Republic of Moldova and Armenia align themselves with this statement.
+The Candidate Countries North Macedonia*, Montenegro*, Serbia* and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as the Republic of Moldova and Georgia, align themselves with this statement.

-I would like to thank Mr. Christian Saunders, Assistant Secretary-General, Office of Central Support Services, for presenting the report of the Secretary-General, and Mr. Babou Sene, Vice Chair of of the Advisory Committee on Administrative and Budgetary Questions, for presenting the Committee's related report.
+I would like to thank Mr. Patrick Carey, Director of the Division of Administration at the Department of Operational Support, for presenting the report of the Secretary-General, and Mr. Cihan Terzi, Chair of the Advisory Committee on Administrative and Budgetary Questions, for presenting the Committee's related report.

-The Member States of the European Union continue to support the Secretary-General in his efforts to enhance the effectiveness and efficiency of the organization.
-On the management of air travel, the item before us today, we are looking for substantive progress in adjusting and improving the Secretariat's policies and practices on the management of air travel.
+The Member States of the European Union continue to support the Secretary-General in his efforts to strengthen both the effectiveness and efficiency of the UN.
+In that regard, we are looking for substantive progress in adjusting and improving the Secretariat's policies and practices on the management of air travel.

-In line with the ACABQ report, the Member States of the European Union believe that resources for official travel should be used more carefully.
+Together, with the ACABQ report, the Member States of the European Union believe that resources for official travel should be utilized more judiciously.
 We note with concern that the overall costs related to air travel have increased year after year, biennium after biennium.
-We want to be clear that the same strict discipline that Member States apply to themselves has to apply to both UN (and UN funded travel) as well.
-During the recent main session, this same Committee agreed on a reduction of resources for travel of UN staff and representatives for the 2018-2019 biennium.
+In this regard, we welcome the efforts displayed by the Organization to slowly reverse this trend for the period January-June 2018, and we encourage every entity across the UN to continue to strive for greater discipline.

-The Member States of the European Union welcome the Secretary-General's recommendation regarding the elimination of first class entitlements.
-We would like to reiterate our position that first class should be eliminated as a whole across the organization.
-It is not fitting nor in the spirit for the modern, accountable, effective and efficient UN we aspire towards to retain first class as a standard of accommodation.
-Business class is the first class of yesterday, and while we work on its formal abolishment, voluntary downgrades should continue being incentivized across the UN.
+Second, the Member States of the European Union would like to strongly reiterate their position that first class should be abolished entirely across the organization.
+It is not a good practice in the spirit of a modern, accountable, effective and efficient UN.
+Business class is today functionally equivalent to the first class of yesterday, and while we work on its formal abolishment, voluntary downgrades should continue being incentivized across the UN.